 Matthew and Grace have been married for 60 years.
 Matthew suffers from dementia and until recently was cared for at home by Grace.
-When his care needs became too extensive to manage at home, Matthew’s family arranged for him to have a respite stay in a care home close to the marital home so that Matthew and Grace could see each other every day.
+When his care needs became too extensive to manage at home, Matthew’s family arranged for him to have a respite stay in a care home close to the marital home in North Wales so that Matthew and Grace could see each other every day.
 Social Services assessed Matthew’s needs and advised that his placement should become permanent.

 They told Matthew’s family that the fees charged by the care home exceeded the Local Authority usual rate and that if they wanted him to remain there then a substantial third party top-up would be required.

 Social Services suggested two alternative placements, which did not require a third party top-up of Local Authority funding.
 Both were some distance from the marital home and Grace could not drive, so visiting would be very difficult.
 Social Services told Matthew’s family that there was nothing more it could do and there were no other placements available.

 Matthew’s family contacted Martin Searle Solicitors for advice regarding paying for care home fees for Matthew.
 They were concerned that they were being pressured by the Local Authority to accept a placement which was unsuitable for Matthew or to pay a large top-up.

 Clare English wrote to Social Services to remind them of their duties under the Care Act 2014 to provide Matthew with a care home placement that is suitable and available to meet his needs.

 She argued that the Care and Support assessment written by Matthew’s Social Worker outlined his psychological dependence on Grace and his need to have time with her daily if possible.
 Clare outlined the reasons why the alternative placements were unsuitable to meet Matthew’s needs.